 I played with different materials to “describe “ the Gods through mark making and

 paints.
-It was playing + therefore definately not set in my mind.
+It was playing + therefore definitely not set in my mind.
 The element that

-came up was “time”- that to paint the Gods quickley needed practice as I found
+came up was “time”- that to paint the Gods quickly needed practice as I found

 sometimes I wanted to work further on the pictures as there were lots I was

-others did give satisfaction in their spontanaeity.
+others did give satisfaction in their spontaneity.
 Shiva was the hardest, because

 somehow he felt the most complicated to me.